BabylonJS/Extensions/QueuedInterpolation/Blender/README.md

      ...
 });
 ```
-**Animation Differences**- The traditional BJS animation system, requires that skeletal animation have every frame.
-The .babylon file has a "baked" animation for bone animations.
-While Tower of Babel only sends the key frames.
+**Animation Differences**- The traditional BJS animation system, requires that skeletal animation contain every frame.
+The .babylon file has these "baked" animations for bones.
+While Tower of Babel only saves the key frames.
 It is expected that if you are exporting with Tower of Babel that you will be using the QueuedInterpolation animation extension.
-It generates any non-key frames, which is much more space efficient.
+It generates any non-key frames at runtime, which is much more space efficient.

 This does not mean that you must bake any of your actions, skeletal or not, to produce a .babylon.
-Keeping only the key frames are much more flexible than actually baking in the .blend file.
+Keeping only the key frames is much more flexible than actually baking it into the .blend file.

 ###Log File###
 Another file always generated is the log file.
 It has the same name as the script file or .babylon file with the extension .log.
 It provides information about what was or was not done.
 Many possible warnings are provided, instead of just leaving you wondering why something did not come through.
 Most importantly, should the exporter terminate with an error, it will be contained in this file.
 Here is part of one: